pschmeddes/pschmeddes.github.io/ADR-001-code-and-documentation-in-English.md

-# ADR 1: All code and documentation in English
+# ADR 1: All code and documentation must be in English
 > Describe here the forces that influence the design decision, including technological, cost-related, and project local.

 TBS